mo-sangha/book/chapters/3.typ

 == #todo([Embracing the Larger Scope])
 /////////////////////////////////////////////////////////////////////////////////

-Once karmic cycles are liberated, the enlightened mind is revealed.
+As karmic cycles are liberated, enlightened mind is revealed.
 This includes the four samayas and the five wisdoms in their full fruition.
+There can be a shift here, abandoning the identity we once knew for an known spaciousness presenting itself as much more authentic and secure than we could have previously imagined.
+The great triad of kayas are unionizing as pure presence.
+Meaning, the energy of reality, including our own bodies, is realized as nirmanakaya.
+The non-referential cognition is known as sambhogakaya residing in the great spaciousness of dharmakaya.
+Just like we can witness in dreams, there is a co-emergence of cognition and appearances within space.

 #quote(block: true, attribution: [Jigme Lingpa @lotsawa-vajra-verses])[
   Remaining genuinely is the dharmakaya,\